top of page

 • PopagandaGR (Greek media outlet, in mixed Greek and English)

-• We are Solomon (Greek investigative journalism)
+• We are Solomon (Greek investigative journalism, also written in English)

 • Thedetail.tv (North of Ireland investigative journalism)